The National House Buyers Association (HBA) lend their thoughts on the issue at hand.

-A list of countries enforcing inheritance tax and their respective ‘Gini coefficient ratio’ for 2015 are as follows: Country ‘Gini coefficien ratio’ for 2015 are as follows:
+A list of countries enforcing inheritance tax and their respective Country ‘Gini coefficient ratio’ for 2015 are as follows:

 As we can see from the table above, the Gini coefficient ratio of countries with inheritance tax varies by quite a big margin, with Germany having a ratio of 0.289 vs the USA’s 0.390.
 This would imply that inheritance tax does not play a key role in reducing income inequality as the Gini coefficient ratio should be similar between countries with inheritance tax.

 In addition, Malaysia’s ratio of 0.401 is almost the same as the USA which has a ratio of 0.390.
 This means that Malaysia has managed to reduce its income inequality level to that of a developed country like the USA without requiring inheritance tax.
 There are many factors that have caused this economic inequality gap in any country including Malaysia such as lack of educational opportunities and loss of jobs due to globalization and industrialization.
 However, inheritance tax is definitely not the ‘magic bullet’ to solve this issue.